 - Add users to Data Catalog (or delegate this activity to the secondary administrators).
 Refer to Add a user.

 - Assign roles to users (or delegate this activity to the secondary administrators).
 See Assign a user to a role.

 - Create custom properties (or delegate this activity to the secondary administrators).
-See Add a custom property.
+See Adding custom properties.

 Resource read access control